 To connect stakeholders with research

 Good products usually have some dedicated advocates in their user base.
 Power users are generous with their feedback and may devote time to exploring new features.
-Their feedback does not only come from a user that already uses and knows the product, but you’ll get it for free.
+Their feedback does not only come from a user who already uses and knows the product, but you’ll get it for free.

 What happens to such valuable user feedback in most cases?